Reproductive and Survivorship Strategies

 Many fish and insects experience this type of reproduction, including salmon and some species of spiders and butterflies.
 On the other end of the spectrum, some organisms have only a few, or even a single, offspring at a time, but will reproduce multiple times throughout their lives.
-Most large mammals, including humans, and many insects utilize this reproductive strategy, called iteroparous reproduction
+Most large mammals, including humans, and many insects utilize this reproductive strategy, called iteroparous reproduction.
+Reproductive strategies are not an either/or sort of affair; some organisms fall somewhere between semelparity and iteroparity reproduction.

 - Type I organisms have a low probability of dying early and are often—you guessed it—iteroparous.